mitre/rhapsode/README.md

 1) Unzip the latest [release](https://github.com/mitre/rhapsode/releases).
 2) Put documents to search in the "input" directory.
 2) Run 01_buildIndex.(bat|sh).
-3) Once that finishes, close out command window and run 02_startRhapsodeDesktop.(bat|sh).
+3) Once that finishes, close out the command window and run 02_startRhapsodeDesktop.(bat|sh).
-4) Open a browser and navigate to http://localhost:8092/rhapsode/admin/collection
+4) Leave the searcher command window open, open a browser and navigate to http://localhost:8092/rhapsode/admin/collection
-5) Select "collection1" and click open.
+5) Select "collection1" and click "Open".
 6) Click on "Search Tools".

 Enjoy!